bitsofinfo/swarm-traefik-state-analyzer/README.md

 * `--service-state-repo-root`: dir that anywhere in its subdirectories contains `service-state.yml` files that contain the information as described in the `service-state.yml` files section
 * `--layers`: layers to generate actual checks for in the output database (default all)
 * `--tags`: only for service checks w/ given tags (default any)
+* `--fqdn-filter`: regex string to limit urls that get computed for checks within specified layers
 * `--input-filename`: path where the JSON output of `swarmstatedb.py` is
 * `--output-filename`: path where the JSON output will be written
 * `--log-file`: path to log file, otherwise STDOUT